QCaudron/scotch_old/docs/index.md

 This will get removed, just a note for me :

+- Scotch docs : documentation on the package; model definition, using the package
 - Markov Processes : just a few pages about CTMC, what they can do, what models can be described as Markov chains.
 Also simulation algorithms, steady-state results, ...
-- Scotch docs : documentation on the package; model definition, using the package
 - Examples : a few example scotch models to be used as a tutorial
+- Model repository : maybe a few finished model JSON files to download ?

 ## Roadmap